 A review of the Chairperson's and other Directors' commitments was carried out and the Nomination Committee is satisfied that they are capable of devoting sufficient time to the Company.
-There were no significant changes to the Chairperson's other commitments during the period to 31 January 2020.
+There were no significant changes to the Chairperson's other commitments during the year ended 31 January 2021.